 Protective

 White sage was used in rituals by Native cultures in North and South America.
 The smoke of the burning White Sage was used to drive away evil spirits, purify sacred spaces and banish negative energy.
-Nowadays, you can buy white sage either as a smudge stick, or in the form of incense sticks.
+Nowadays, you can buy white sage either as a smudge stick or in the form of incense sticks.

 The Bottom Line